ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 to convert a non-spatial database to a spatial database), see the section on "Upgrading a Database With Spatial Features" below.

-To create a new Rails application using `activerecord-trilogy2rgeo-adapter`, start by using the mysql2 adapter.
+To create a new Rails application using `activerecord-trilogis-adapter`, start by using the mysql2 adapter.

 ```sh